 Professional travel to conferences, meetings or experiments outside the Cyclotron Institute is critical to career advancement in terms of getting one’s work recognized, learning about the work of others, networking, learning new skills, and participating in professional service.
 Additionally, for many Cyclotron Institute members, participation in experiments at the Cyclotron Institute is an important part of their role.
 When the attendee is the primary caregiver for an adult or child, these responsibilities present an additional challenge for participation.
 While childcare sometimes is provided at conferences, the cost usually is absorbed by the attendee because these expenses are not often reimbursable by federal grants or state accounts.
 Additionally, there are instances when a local experiment that involves key personnel (scientific or technical) may not be compatible with usual care routines, incurring unexpected costs.

-The Cyclotron Institute Cultural Awareness and Diversity Assembly Primary Care Grant Program will provide funds to cover primary care needs for members of the Cyclotron Institute incurred when participating in a scholarly conference, symposium, workshop, meeting or experiment.
+The Cyclotron Institute Community Awareness Development Assembly Primary Care Grant Program will provide funds to cover primary care needs for members of the Cyclotron Institute incurred when participating in a scholarly conference, symposium, workshop, meeting or experiment.
 Grants are limited to $500 per person per year, and may be used to cover additional travel costs (for a caregiver or an individual who requires primary care), and/or care costs that exceed normal care routines.
 The same event cannot be claimed by two members of the same family.

 This program is open to all employees (faculty, staff, students) in the Cyclotron Institute.